annemanguyen/annemanguyen.github.io/_posts/2015-04-10-turnstylin-2.md

 date: 2015-04-10 00:00:00
 categories: [Metis, MTA]
 tags: Metis, MTA
-excerpt: "
+excerpt: "Cleaning the Data:
-#### Cleaning the data

-The basics: MTA data (available [here](http://web.mta.info/developers/turnstile.html)) is a set of weekly tables.
+The basics: MTA data is a set of weekly tables.
 Entries and exits are given as running totals for each turnstile in a station at 4-hour intervals.
 (For the most part; see below.)"
 ---

 #### Cleaning the data